 Tapping The Strategic Oil Reserve

 Obama addressed a range of issues in a news conference initially convened to address rising oil prices.
-This week the administration came under pressure amid calls from congressional Democrats that he tap the nation's oil reserves to temper gasoline prices.
+This week the administration came under pressure amid calls from congressional Democrats for him to tap the nation's oil reserves to temper gasoline prices.
 There is also growing Republican criticism of his energy policy.

-In the past two weeks, due to unrest in Libya and the Middle East, the national average for gas prices has climbed passed $3.50 per gallon—its highest level ever for this time of year.
-On Friday, oil prices fell to around $101 per barrel in reaction to the Japan earthquake.
+In the past two weeks, owing to unrest in Libya and the Middle East, the national average for gas prices has climbed past $3.50 per gallon — its highest level ever for this time of year.
+On Friday, oil prices fell to around $101 per barrel in reaction to the earthquake in Japan.

 Obama said the U.S. is prepared to release oil from the Strategic Petroleum Reserve in the event of an emergency shortage, but that the ongoing escalation in prices doesn't warrant such action.

 Instead, he sought to calm the roiling markets by emphasizing that other oil-producing countries have committed to helping the U.S. withstand potential interruptions in oil supply due to the unrest in Libya and the Middle East.

 "The global community can manage a supply disruption like this," the president said.
 "Here at home everybody should know that should the situation demand it, we are prepared to tap the significant stockpile of oil that we have in the Strategic Petroleum Reserve."

 In addition, the president said he has directed the U.S. attorney general and state agencies to monitor for potential oil-price gouging and "any possible manipulation in the oil markets."